 What are the requirements for Medical Marijuana Card?

-Florida’s Office of Medical Marijuana Use Registry (OMMU) indicates that an individual must have been diagnosed with a qualifying condition by their physician and provide documentation from their doctor’s office in order to qualify for the issuance of a cannabis card.
-They must proceed with visiting a licensed physician who will assess their medical history and give them the green light if it appears that marijuana might help alleviate some of their symptoms.
+Florida’s Office of Medical Marijuana Use Registry (OMMU) indicates that an individual must have been diagnosed with a qualifying condition by a certified medical marijuana physician in order to qualify for the issuance of a cannabis card.
+They must proceed with an in-person consultation where the licensed MMJ doctor will assess their medical history and give them the green light if the benefits outweigh the risks, and it appears that marijuana might help alleviate some of their symptoms.

 The process of obtaining a medical marijuana card in Florida is as follows: You must first check if you meet the basic requirements.
-This includes simply supplying copies of official identification showing your current residential location within this particular region, such as driver’s licenses or IDs containing home addresses from the state of Florida.
+This includes simply supplying copies of official identification showing your current Florida address, such as a driver’s licenses or IDs from the state of Florida.
 Recent updates to the OMMU system now communicate with the Florida DMV to automate and speed up the approval process.
+For those who already have a Florida license or ID, approval can be immediate.

-If you’re a seasonal resident, you’ll also have to produce a copy of one of your two alternative proof of residency documents.
-A recent bank statement with a Florida address, a copy of a lease, a copy of a utility bill, and so on are all examples of acceptable documents.
+If you’re a seasonal resident, you’ll also have to produce a copy of two alternative proof of residency documents.
+A recent bank statement with a Florida address, a copy of a lease or mortgage, a copy of a utility bill, and so on are all examples of acceptable documents.
 The OMMU website, knowthefactsmmj.com, has a complete list of requirements available.
 The state of Florida requires patients to make an application payment of $75 as well.
 Applicants can pay online, with a photo, and by signing the online application.

 How long does it take to get a medical marijuana card?

-If you’re looking to get a medical marijuana card in Florida, the process can take anywhere from a few days to months before you’re approved.
+If you’re looking to get a medical marijuana card in Florida, the process can take anywhere from immediate for residents to 10-business days for seasonal patients, before you’re approved.
 The card only lasts for one year and must be renewed 30 weeks/210 days after being issued.
-The renewal process takes 5-7 business days can take longer due to high demand.
+The renewal process takes up to 10 business days or sometimes can take longer due to high demand.
+The OMMU is automated for full-time residents who can renew 24-hours a day for immediate card reactivation.
 This guide will help you figure out how long the process typically takes in Florida so that you know what to expect.

 Uses of Medical Marijuana

-The most commonly prescribed medical marijuana treatment are cannabis oil extracts, inhalers, tinctures, capsules, and edibles.
+The most commonly prescribed medical marijuana treatment are cannabis oil extracts, inhalers, tinctures, capsules, edibles and smokeable flower.
+Inhalation is also an extremely common route of administration patients utilize.

 Cannabis Oil Extracts: Primarily extracted from Marijuana flowers that contain concentrated amounts of THC and CBD (Cannabidiol).
 These oils can be mixed with food or drinks for therapeutic purposes.